 New to Rows?

-Rows is a spreadsheet on steroids where anyone can build internal tools without code.
-It has built-in integrations with the tools you use everyday, and a powerful sharing experience to instantly turn any spreadsheet into a web app, a form, or a dashboard.
+It has 50+ built-in data integrations with the tools you use everyday, and a powerful sharing experience to instantly turn any spreadsheet into a web app, a form, or a dashboard.

 You’ve got the knowledge and Rows tools to authenticate your requests.
-But, you’re probably wondering how to get data from an API.
-Stick with us, as in this article we’ll talk about:
+But you’re probably wondering how to test and get data from an API:

 - Some more basic terms in API documentation